kotelesroberto/portfolio/projects/samsung_uk_members_upgrade/README.md

 ## :warning: License

-Distributed under the Software copyright of Williams Lea Tag.
+Distributed under the Software copyright of Cheil UK / Samsung UK.
 Any non-authorized usage of their code leads to legal consequences, thank you.

 <!-- Contact -->